How To Tune A Ukulele – 6 Ways From Easier To More Difficult

 1: Digital Tuner

 The easiest way to tune your ukulele is to use a digital tuner.
-I believe the best are the ones that stick to the headstock of the ukulele – known as clip-ons.
+I believe the best are the ones that stick to the headstock of the ukulele – known as clip-on.

-Some of these are specific to ukuleles, but any of them will do the job – if you already have one, no need to buy another.
+Some of these are specific to ukuleles, but any of them will do the job – if you already have one, there is no need to buy another.

 2. AP Tuner